radlab-dev-group/relgat-projector/README.md

 This repository provides a hybrid Relational-GAT model with a projection head back to the input embedding space, enabling relation-specific operators (TransE/DistMult) to be applied consistently inside and outside the graph.
-The model supports inductive embedding imputation for nodes without vectors and relation-driven query expansion by composing operators along graph paths—all in the same embedding space used by your retriever.
+The model supports inductive embedding imputation for nodes without vectors and relation-driven query expansion by composing operators along graph paths—all in the same embedding space used within retriever.
 Includes multi-objective training (ranking + reconstruction), metrics (MRR/Hits, cosine, MSE), and utilities for inference and export.